Introduction to device mapper multipathing (“multipath”)¶

 Improved performance Multipath can be configured in active/active mode, where I/O is spread over the paths in a round-robin fashion.
 In some configurations, multipath can detect loading on the I/O paths and dynamically re-balance the load.

-It is a good idea to consult your storage vendor’s installation guide for the recommended multipath configuration variables for your storage model.
-The default configuration will probably work but will likely need adjustments based on your storage setup.
+Before you decide to use multipath, check your storage vendor’s installation guide for the multipath configuration variables that are recommended for your storage model.
+The default multipath configuration will probably work but will likely need adjustments based on your storage setup.

 Multipath components¶